payu-india/CMS-Chatbot/docs/WEB Integration/server-to-server-integration/integrate-with-direct-authorization-s2s.md

 ### Response parameters description

 The parameters in the response for similar for all S2S flows.
-For more information, refer to the <a href="addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank">Additional Info for Payment APIs</a>.
+For more information, refer to the <a href="https://docs.payu.in/reference/addl_info-payment-apis#response-for-initial-server-to-server-request" target="_blank">Additional Info for Payment APIs</a>.

 <ReverseHashing />